Andrew P. Sykes has written three books about his journeys across Europe.

 The second book, Along The Med on a Bike Called Reggie, was published in 2014 and details the author’s two-wheeled adventure from southern Greece to southern Portugal in the summer of 2013.
 It is similarly available as a paperback and as and eBook from Amazon.co.uk, Amazon.com (and other international Amazon sites), Apple iBooks, Kobo and Waterstone’s.
 (ISBN: 9781849145053)

-The third book, Spain to Norway on a Bike Called Reggie (read this extract from the book) is the story of a journey from Europe’s most southerly point to its most northerly point.
-It will be published by Summersdale on May 11th 2017.
-Pre-order now from Amazon or Waterstone’s.
+The third book, Spain to Norway on a Bike Called Reggie is the story of a journey from Europe’s most southerly point to its most northerly point.
+It was published by Summersdale on May 11th 2017 and is available from Amazon or Waterstone’s.
 (ISBN: 9781849539906)

 “Meet Andrew: French teacher, writer and long-distance cyclist.